3dcitydb/3dcitydb-mkdocs/README.md

 To create a new documentation release:

 1. Create a new branch named `release-X.Y` (e.g., `release-1.0`, `release-2.5`)
-2. Update the documentation version in the first section in `docs/index.md`
-3. Push the branch - CI will automatically:
+2. Push the branch - CI will automatically:
    - Deploy the new documentation version
    - Create a GitHub release with tag `vX.Y`
    - If this is the highest version number, mark it as the new `latest`